Bachelor of Science in Computer Engineering

 The bachelor of science in computer engineering gives students a well rounded education in all parts of computer systems: computer hardware, electrical circuits and software programming.
 Ample opportunity is available to explore specific computer engineering topics through upper level electives and hands-on experience through labs and design teams.

 As an engineering freshman, you'll work toward completing common freshman year courses while acquiring information to help you determine a major and career.
 During the first two or three semesters on campus, you will take a set of courses that are required by all engineering departments.
 After successfully completing the freshman engineering requirements, you'll formally apply for admission to the computer engineering department.
 Admission is nearly automatic if you have completed these requirements.

-You can obtain a bachelor of science degree in both electrical and computer engineering in about one extra semester.
+You can earn a bachelor of science degree in both electrical and computer engineering by taking about one semester of additional coursework.

-You can get a bachelor of science degree in both electrical and computer engineering in about one extra semester.
+You can get a bachelor of science degree in both computer engineering and computer science by taking about one semester of additional coursework.

 With a computational intelligence emphasis, you will learn about topics such as clustering, adaptive resonance and reinforcement learning architectures, learning and adaptation, hardware and applications, neuro-fuzzy regression, traveling salesman problem heuristics, robotic swarms, bioinformatics, medical informatics, machine vision and automation.

 With a computer architecture and embedded systems emphasis, you will learn about topics such as high performance systems, parallel processors, GPU computing, and heterogeneous systems architecture, real-time systems, real-time digital signal processing, and embedded systems design.